Top Use Cases for Automation in the Insurance Industry

-Underwriting is another insurance use case that is ripe for automation.
-It involves gathering and analyzing information from multiple sources to determine and mitigate the risks associated with the chosen policy, for example:
+Automated underwriting is another imminent transformation in the insurance industry, boosting accuracy and speed in this key operation.
+Underwriting involves gathering and analyzing information from multiple sources to determine and mitigate the risks associated with the chosen policy, for example:

 Benefits of intelligent process automation in insurance